Teamlock/Documentation/admin/recovery_sftp.md

 - SFTP Host: IP Address or Hostname of the SSH Server
 - SFTP Username
 - SFTP Password
-- SFTP Path: Path where the recovery keys will be stored (The path must exist, and defined user need to access it in read mode)
+- SFTP Path: Path where the recovery keys will be stored (The path must exist, and defined user need to access it in write mode)